naciblc/naciblc.github.io/README.md

 <!-- outline-end -->

 I was going to make my website and thought if I did it as a template, I could share it with the open source community.
 That's why I decided to build it as a theme.
-I've worked so hard to make this possible so I'm happy if you consider [supporting me](https://github.com/MrGreensWorkshop#sponsorship).
+I've worked so hard to make this possible, so please consider [supporting my work](#you-can-support-my-work).
 Thanks.

 ### Features

 - Multilingual web site
-  - English (default), Japanese (日本語)
+  - English (default), Japanese, Brazilian Portuguese
 - Recommended language offer feature
 - Auto Navigation Button adder with icon enable disable options
 - Layouts for `Home`, `About`, `Archives`, `Post-list`, `Links`, `Projects` and more